It had nothing to do with the database

-Fortunately, I’m a developer so I didn’t panic right away.
-Instead, I reached out to my colleagues in technical support.
-Bryan H gave me a short list of steps, which I’ll list here and explain briefly.
+Fortunately, I didn’t panic right away but reached out to our technical support team.
+Here is a short list of steps which I’ll explain briefly.

-normally I tell customer to stop the service, stop the UI, rename config.xml, run the UI, start the service
+normally I tell callers to stop the service, stop the UI, rename config.xml, run the UI, start the service

-Unfortunately, it seems that this file gets clobbered once in a while.
-I started this blog post earlier, to describe the problem and explain what Bryan says above.
-Instead, I chose to fix the problem (again, being a developer and all ...)
+Unfortunately, it seems that this file gets partially overwritten with incorrect settings once in a while.
+I started this blog post earlier, to describe the problem and explain what our technician says above.

-Second, if the file does not exist, and you run the UI, then the UI will recreate the file.
-RPM also recreates the file if it doesn't exist.
+If the file does not exist, and you run the UI, then the UI will create it.
+The service also creates it during startup if it doesn't exist.
 That's a bit of why we were running into the problem, too many cooks updating the file, occasionally at the same time.

-After taking more care in RPM to not update this file unless necessary, we have stopped seeing this error.
+After taking more care in RPM to not update this file unless necessary, the problem has been resolved.
 Hopefully, that will relieve a moment of panic for everyone who would otherwise run into this difficulty.

 If you are running a version of RPM starting at 184.108.40.2068 dated 2017-03-08, or more recent, you will have this change available to you.
 Please contact your salesperson or our technical support staff for more information.